keoneubanks/testtubebaby/README.md

 ## Editing the file

-It's a amarkd down file in this repository.
+It's a mark down file in this repository.